pac-dan/pawsitive_training/README.md

 ![Checkout Success](media\docs\Screenshot (65).png)

-- The Checkout Success page displays a “Payment Successful” message.
+- The Checkout Success page displays a "Payment Successful" message.
 - It summarizes the order and delivery details.
 - A call-to-action invites users to browse the shop section of the site.